-- Smith & Nephew will blame the surgeon or sales reps for the use of unapproved combinations of Smith & Nephew metal parts.
+- Smith & Nephew may allege the surgeon or sales reps are responsible for the use of unapproved combinations of Smith & Nephew metal parts.

 I predict there will be an emerging nationwide concern among Smith & Nephew THA implant victims when people realize that their cases usually do not include all responsible necessary parties, such as surgeons and sales reps.
-The concern will increase when people start realizing how good Smith & Nephew’s lawyers are at blaming those absent but partly responsible surgeons and sales reps.
 I saw this for myself last week at a deposition of a surgeon expert in a case where the implanting surgeon performed almost 200 surgeries using unapproved Smith & Nephew parts.
 That deposition convinced me I need to rethink my strategy.
 Fortunately, a court decision last week showed me the path to doing just that.

 I am sharing the information below because it would help my clients obtain justice in their cases if more people employed some of the creative legal tactics I describe below.
 This analysis shares things I learned just last week about this exact topic.